material-motion/material-motion/specifications/intentions.md

       var toValue
     }

+**Serializable**: Intentions may be serializable.

-**Portability**: Intentions should be encodable.
-An Intention should be transferable over a network and to/from permanent storage.
+Serializable Intentions can be transfered over a network and to/from permanent storage.

 Pseudo-code example: